mo7amedaliEbaid/movies-app-flutter/README.md

 # my_movies_app_flutter

-Based on TMDB api,

-an app provides a great help for movie buffs ,
+Based on TMDB apis,I developed this flutter app which provides a great help for movie lovers.

-provides sections for popular , upcoming,etc,
+✔️ Provides sections for popular, upcoming,etc,

-provides a search engine ,
+✔️ Provides a search functionality.

-connect the user to tmdb account ,
+✔️ Connects the user to his tmdb account.

-watchlist and favourite list are provided,
+✔️ Watchlist and favourites list are provided.

-auth with google account is provided.

-# Used Packages
+✔️ Provider state management.

+## Dependencies
   shared_preferences: ^2.1.0 <br />
   provider: ^6.0.5 <br />
   http: ^0.13.5 <br />